 4. Define Your Goals

 “What is not measured, cannot be improved, so unless we know exactly how users interact with our mobile app or game, we can't make an educated guess on what exactly keep them engaged to our product and what features they can't live without.
-Understanding user behavior is key to improving product adoption, driving the users towards the "a-ha" moment, making them understand the real value of your app and fall in love with it.
+Understanding user behaviour is key to improving product adoption, driving the users towards the "a-ha" moment, making them understand the real value of your app and fall in love with it.
 Unless you measure the particular things that the users love about your app - engagement, retention, and good monetisation would not be possible.”
 Katerina Zolotareva, TheTool

 As Katerina has mentioned nothing can be improved if it is not measured.
 Therefore, assuming that you have researched the goals that you want to meet, you need to have something to measure.
 It is important to establish the Key Performance Indicator metrics (KPIs) that you are focused on improving in order to achieve your goal.